 And then there’s Beech !

-Widely grown on the South Downs National Park and in the Chilterns.
-A straight, promonent tree, which can be very white, occasionally with some colour in the heart.
-It is easily worked, close grain and fine texture it is non-durable, so best used for internal joinery and furniture.
+Widely grown on the South Downs National Park and in the Chilterns, Beech is a straight, prominent tree that can be very white, occasionally with some colour in the heart.
+It is easily worked, with a close grain and fine texture.
+However, unlike Oak it is non-durable and so best used for internal joinery and furniture.

-We have recently undertaken a trial with the Cowdray Estate felling some of their Beech, grown a few miles from us on the South Downs.
-Milled into waney edged plank and kiln dried.
-We are now offering this into the UK market.
-With FSC and Grown in Britain certification, whats not to like.
-If this trial is succesful we will be asking Cowdray for more to be felled.
+Recently, we started a trial period with the Cowdray Estate felling some of their Beech, grown a few miles from us on the South Downs and milled into waney-edged plank and kiln-dried.
+We offer the resulting products into the UK market.
+With FSC and Grown in Britain certifications, what’s not to like?
+If this trial is successful, we will be asking Cowdray for further felling.